byebrid/environment-module-manager/README.md

-This should identify all module inter-dependencies on our system, create a graph structure out of that, and maybe even visualise that graph.
-Mostly for fun, but this could be useful if we ever wish to *replace* one module with another completely or identify modules affected by a severe vulnerability.
+# Environment module manager
+This is for managing and inspecting Linux [environment modules](https://modules.readthedocs.io/en/latest/).
+The exact feature set is currently undecided, but this might be used to:
+- Identify all modules that depend on some other module, or conversely identify all modules that a module depends on.
+- Identify a valid order in which to rebuild a subset of modules, e.g. to backport a security-patched module.
+- Produce an image of the network of all modules and their dependences.
+- Identify modules that do not load or unload correctly.

 ## Setup
-You should have conda configured already.
+You should have [conda](https://conda.io/projects/conda/en/latest/index.html) configured already.
 Create the environment with

 ```console
 $ mamba env create --file=environment.yml --name=environment-module-manager